Collision of two interacting electrons on a mesoscopic beamsplitter: exact solution in the classical limit: Introduction

-Available analytic approaches to quantum scattering of two interacting particles on a local structure either exploit exactly solvable limits of point-like interactions in 1D \cite{Aharony2e1999,Entin00EPL,Dhar2008} or are perturbative in the interaction strength \cite{Goorden2007}.
+Available analytic approaches to quantum scattering of two interacting particles on a local structure either exploit exactly solvable limits of point-like interactions in 1D \cite{Aharony2e1999,Entin00EPL,Dhar2008} or are perturbative in the interaction strength \cite{Goorden2007,RyuSim2022}.
 Bellentani \emph{et al.}~\cite{Bellentani2019} have explored numerically collision of two electrons at a two-dimensional (2D) constriction, looking for interaction-induced changes in the anti-bunching probabilities.
+A theoretical study of single-electron emission by a time-dependent smooth potential by Ryu~\emph{et.al}~\cite{Ryu2016} has demonstrated, in particular, feasibility of a classical approximation for the motion of the guiding centre of a Gaussian wave-packet localized by strong magnetic fields.
 A common challenge for numerical modelling and physical experiments is the large dimensionality of the parameter space which is difficult to explore systematically.

-Here we study the classical part of two-electron correlations in the strong coupling limit where the Coulomb repulsion is strong enough to change the classical trajectories of two electrons colliding at a constriction which serves as a beamsplitter (energy-filtering barrier).
+Recently, we have developed \cite{Silvestrov2022} a theory of two-electron effects in electron quantum optics setups in the strong coupling limit where the Coulomb repulsion is strong enough to change the trajectories of two electrons.
+In the present work we apply this approach for an in-depth analysis of the classical two-electron correlations in a HOM setup with the two electrons colliding at a constriction which serves as a beamsplitter (energy-filtering barrier).
 The constriction is modelled as a 2D quadratic saddle-point potential~ \cite{Buttiker1990} in a magnetic field perpendicular to the plane \cite{Fertig1987}.
 We treat the particles classically on the scale larger than the quantum uncertainty and wave-function overlap, and compute a universal phase diagram of deterministic scattering outcomes as function of the incoming electrons' energies, relative time delay, and the three parameters of the constriction (dispersion timescale $\omega^{-1}$, maximal interaction energy $U$ and the aspect ratio of the saddle).
 We derive experimentally testable scaling relations, and illustrate possible qualitative signatures of the interactions-dominated regime in experimentally relevant coordinates.
 Finally, we show how to estimate feasibility of reaching the relevant regime of $U/(\hbar \omega) \gg 1$ using the microscopic parameters of the constriction potential, magnetic confinement and the Coulomb law constant.

 The results of this study will hopefully help to map out future theoretical and experimental explorations of few-electron solid state quantum technologies with on-demand isolated wave-packets in the strong coupling regime.